rabiaathar/rabiaathar/README.md

 - 💻 &nbsp; Pursuing Web Development as hobbies/side hustles with mindbit Gmbh.

-- 🌱 &nbsp; Learning about Angular and other frameworks for frontend development.
+- 🌱 &nbsp; Learning about new mage processing techniques along with anngular and other frameworks for frontend development.